bytesapart/hungergames/README.md

 1. Before doing anything, install google messages on your android or ios device
 1. Make it your default messaging application
 1. Go to the 3 dots and select messages for Web
 1. Go to command prompt and run "main.exe".
-You can also have a "settings.txt" outside off the src folder to run the automation by picking up values from settings.txt (This is the recommended way!)
+You can also have a "settings.txt" in the same folder to run the automation by picking up values from settings.txt (This is the recommended way!)
 1. Input all info
 1. When running for the first time, the Google messages window will open from a Google Chrome window, scan the QR code there from your phone google messages application